All Products

 DCGM memory leak

-• Cause: The ack-prometheus-gpu-exporter on an ACK cluster uses DCGM in embedded mode.
-In this mode, DCGM consumes a large amount of memory on multi-GPU nodes and is prone to memory leaks.
-Therefore, if you run multiple GPU processes on an instance with multiple GPUs and allocate a small amount of memory to ack-prometheus-gpu-exporter, the exporter pod might be killed by an out-of-memory (OOM) event.
+The ack-prometheus-gpu-exporter uses DCGM in embedded mode, which consumes a large amount of memory on multi-GPU nodes and is prone to memory leaks.
+If you run multiple GPU processes on an instance with multiple GPUs and allocate too little memory to the exporter, the pod may be killed by an out-of-memory (OOM) event.

-• Solution: In this case, the pod typically resumes reporting metrics after it restarts.
-If OOM kills occur frequently, you can manually increase the memory limits for the ack-prometheus-gpu-exporter DaemonSet in the arms-prom namespace to resolve the issue.
+The pod typically resumes reporting metrics after it restarts.
+If out-of-memory kills happen frequently, increase the memory limits for the ack-prometheus-gpu-exporter DaemonSet in the arms-prom namespace.

 ack-prometheus-gpu-exporter reports an error

-• Cause: The issue occurs if the pod logs for ack-prometheus-gpu-exporter contain an error message similar to the following:
+If the pod logs contain an error similar to the following:

 failed to get all process informations of gpu nvidia1,reason: failed to get gpu utilizations for all processes on device 1,reason: Not Found

-This error occurs because older versions of ack-prometheus-gpu-exporter cannot retrieve GPU metrics for the relevant containers when no specific tasks are running on certain GPU cards.
+This error occurs because older versions of ack-prometheus-gpu-exporter cannot retrieve GPU metrics when no tasks are running on certain GPU cards.